Last updated on October 14th, 2018 at 03:47 pm

 It can reach 120 mph in the same time that it took the Muira to reach 60 mph.
 This comes for a mere snip of £625,000.

 Finally, we have the McLaren P1, successor to the legendary F1.
-This has a dual V8/electric system producing 904 horsepower.
+It has a dual V8/electric system producing 904 horsepower.
 Like the F1, it employs cutting-edge technology designed to wring every ounce of power and speed out of the car.
 The price? £866,000.

 Crucially, these cars stick to the original supercar formula.
 They remain among the fastest cars on the planet.
 They still offer a driving experience second to none.
 They all look as fast as they go.